Mississauga Traffic Tickets | Brampton Traffic Tickets | Toronto Traffic Tickets

-Q. I received a traffic ticket but missed my court date and got convicted in my absence.
+Q. I received a traffic ticket but missed my court date and was convicted in my absence.
 Can anything be done?

 Provincial Offences Act provides for a process that is called "reopening".
 If you can satisfy the court that you missed you trial date without your fault a conviction may be set aside and new trial date scheduled.
 This process is time sensitive.

 Q. I received a traffic ticket and had a trial.
-I got convicted but disagree with the decision.
+I was convicted but disagree with the decision.
 Can I appeal my traffic ticket?

 Yes, you can appeal traffic ticket conviction.
 It is important to keep in mind that traffic ticket appeal process is different from trial and is time sensitive.
-Consult with traffic ticket professional at Traffic Law Paralegal Services to discuss your appeal.
+Consult with traffic ticket professional at Traffic Law Paralegal Services to discuss appealing your traffic ticket conviction.

 If you received a traffic ticket, speeding ticket, careless driving or charged with other offence call to discuss your case today (905)206-9080.

 Traffic Law Paralegal Services has been defending traffic violations in Ontario for almost two decades.
 At Traffic Law you will receive experienced and competent representation fighting traffic and criminal charges (summary offences).
 Most common allegations include careless driving tickets, stunt driving, no insurance and more.